Douglas Robert Hadow: Matterhorn accident

 During the first ascent of the Matterhorn on 14 July 1865, Hadow was, however, challenged by the technical difficulties presented by the mountain.
 Whymper noticed his inexperience after the party had traversed onto what he termed the 'north-west face' whilst ascending the mountain.
 In a piece published by The Times shortly after the accident, he wrote:

 Hadow's slip on the descent of the mountain was the immediate cause of the accident.
-He was the second on the rope as the party went down and he slipped not far from the summit, dragging three members of the party (Lord Francis Douglas, Michel Croz and Charles Hudson) with him down the north face of the mountain to their deaths (the three other members of the party – Whymper and Taugwalder father and son – were saved when the rope between them and Douglas snapped).
-Claire Engel comments:
+He was the second on the rope as the party went down and he slipped not far from the summit, dragging three members of the party (Lord Francis Douglas, Michel Croz and Charles Hudson) with him down the north face of the mountain to their deaths.
+The other three members of the party – Whymper and Swiss guides Peter Taugwalder and his son of the same name – were saved when the rope between them and Douglas snapped.
+Claire Engel commented:

-Hadow's body was recovered from the Matterhorn Glacier, and he was buried at the churchyard in Zermatt.
+Hadow's body was recovered from the Matterhorn Glacier and he was buried at the churchyard in Zermatt.
 One of Hadow's shoes can be seen in Zermatt's Matterhorn Museum, together with the snapped rope and other relics of the climb.